 Some respondents recommended general criteria and safeguards across instruments.
 Among these recommendations, one of the most often cited was additionality or causation.
 Some respondents suggested that an additionality assessment is a necessary condition for the use of any instrument to ensure that reported impacts are substantiated by real, demonstrated impacts to the atmosphere.
 To some respondents, the inclusion or exclusion of an additionality requirement would affect whether the respondent considered a given instrument suitable for reporting claims.
 Some respondents noted the theoretical importance of assessing additionality but the practical difficulty in designing a method for assessing it.
-In contrast, some respondents suggested that additionality can only be assessed using a project/intervention accounting framework, and that this is incompatible with traceability mechanisms designed for inventory reporting.
+In contrast, some respondents suggested that additionality tests are inappropriate in the case of chain-of-custody models.
+These respondents suggested that additionality can only be assessed using a project/intervention accounting framework, and that this is incompatible with traceability mechanisms designed for inventory reporting.